 How would I model open doors ?

-Way back in the last century, Airfix introduced a kit of the BR Standard meat van.
+Way back in the last century, Airfix produced a kit of the BR Standard meat van.
+Today, the same kit is produced by Dapol.
 The kits is actually manufactured to have opening doors, although when I have built these kits in the past, I always sealed the doors shut.
 This time, I thought I would build them to open.

 The 'door hinges' are slightly overscale in order to give them some strength.
 It is necessary to use a round file to open up the insides of the hinges a little to enable the doors to open.
-Although the doors can be made to open and close, my suggestion is that due to the fragility of the hinges, I wouldn't recommend opening and closing the doors too often.
+Although the doors can be made to open and close, due to the fragility of the hinges, I wouldn't recommend opening and closing them too often.

 When building this model with fixed closed doors, the doors can be used as part of the structural integrity and squaring of the body, however, when building with opening doors, the side panels need to be aligned correctly to the frames and the roof used to hold it all square.

 I also took the opportunity to lay a strip of lead weight in both ends of the vans to give some weight - this can just about be seen in the second picture below.